dvdmtw98/notes/notes-vault/operating-system/linux/linux-system-concepts/device-drivers.md

 File (User space) -> Device Driver (Kernel space) -> Device (Hardware)

 There are a few kernel APIs that expose the drivers to the user space (`/sys`, `/dev`)
 Device drivers are exposed in the `/dev` directory
+Graphics Card: `/dev/dri`

+NICs are not represented as virtual files on the file system (stored in RAM) The NIC configuration is stored in `/sys/class/net`

-Device drivers are of two types : Char and Block
+Device drivers are of two types: Char and Block
 These drivers have three main info associated with them: Type, Minor & Major no.

 We communicate with char devices by sharing bytes of data while with block devices a chunk of data is shared at a time